 5) Those Overcrowded Tiled Content Display

-Personally I like the tile style of displaying content made popular thanks to Pinterest.
-But some websites seem to over-do it by make their entire blog a slab of mosaic.
-Remember your website looks good when you have enough white space between you content.
+I like the tile style of displaying content made popular thanks to Pinterest.
+But some websites seem to overdo it by making their entire blog a slab of mosaic.
+Remember your website looks good when you have enough white space between your content.

 - Tiles still look good but space them out.
 Don’t cramp them in.
 And don’t make every post a tiled piece of website content.
 You can reserve the tile style for new featured articles or articles that are popular with a lot of readers.